-So you just bought plane tickets.
-You’ve already got your trusty suitcase and now you’re wondering what to pack for your Vegas trip.
-Make sure you bring these items so you’re worry-free while you’re here in Las Vegas.
+So you just booked your plane tickets and now you’re wondering what to pack for your Vegas trip.
+Make sure you bring these items so you’re worry-free on your vacation!

 Summer days (June to August) in Las Vegas can reach temperatures of greater than 100 degrees Fahrenheit.
 Walking the Strip in that heat will inevitably give you a painful sunburn if you don’t wear sunscreen or protective gear.
 Sunscreen is a must to pack for your Vegas trip.

 The American Academy of Dermatology recommends a sunscreen that’s at least SPF 30, water resistant, and provides broad-spectrum coverage.
 Remember to re-apply every two hours or when you get wet.

 Make sure your sunscreen bottle is 100 ml or less (3.4 ounces) if you’re bringing it inside your carry-on bag.
-If you’re bringing a bigger bottle, place it in your checked baggage per TSA liquids rule or they may confiscate it at the airport (and you’d have to buy the same product with a price markup on the Strip).
+If you’re bringing a bigger bottle, place it in your checked baggage per TSA liquids rule or they might confiscate it at the airport (and you’d have to buy the same product with a price markup on the Strip).

 So you want to wear 3-inch heels or your new fancy (and stiff) leather oxfords.
 You’ll definitely look striking in those, but your feet will hate you.

 The Las Vegas Strip is about three miles, starting from Mandalay Bay to Encore.
 Walking the Strip will take about one hour one-way, assuming you don’t make any stops (which is hard to do amidst all the good distractions).
 Think about that the next time you go shopping for your Vegas outfits.
 You need at least one comfy shoe.